Contact Us Today (424) 372-3112

 Posted by Sam Israels | Nov 29, 2019

-The phrase “wobbler” is often used in criminal courts in Los Angeles with regards to penalties and sentencing on some crimes.
-It should be noted a judge could also make the decision to punish a wobbler as a misdemeanor crime, even in a situation where you were convicted of a felony wobbler crime.
-In some case, you could even petition the court to reduce your felony conviction to a misdemeanor.
+The phrase “wobbler” is often used in criminal courts in Los Angeles with regard to penalties and sentencing on some crimes.
+It should be noted a judge could also decide to punish a wobbler as a misdemeanor crime, even in a situation where you were convicted of a felony wobbler crime.
+In some cases, you could even petition the court to reduce your felony conviction to a misdemeanor.

 The Los Angeles County District Attorney's Office reviews all possible filings for a felony case.

-If they determine the case is better suited for a misdemeanor filing, they will send the case over to the Los Angeles County City Attorney's Office, who handles all misdemeanor cases.
+If they determine the case is better suited for a misdemeanor filing, they will send it to the Los Angeles County City Attorney's Office, which handles all misdemeanor cases.

-If you are in a situation where you have been charged with a wobbler offense, you should contact our law firm to review the details and to start planning a strategy for best outcome.
+If you have been charged with a wobbler offense, you should contact our law firm.
+We will review the details of your case and work with you to plan a strategy for the best possible outcome.
+With our experienced legal team on your side, there is hope for a favorable resolution.

 A prosecutor's decision on how to file a case is important as the difference between a misdemeanor or felony conviction is significant.

-A misdemeanor conviction only carries a maximum sentence of up to one year in a county jail with no loss on gun rights.
+A misdemeanor conviction carries a maximum sentence of up to one year in a county jail, but gun rights are not lost.

-There are also some crimes known as a “wobblette” – meaning it can be charged as either a misdemeanor crime or a simple infraction – which is not a criminal conviction.
-For example, California Vehicle Code Violations like exhibition of speed or driving on a suspended driver's license.
+Some crimes are also known as “wobblette,”—meaning they can be charged as either a misdemeanor or a simple infraction, which is not a criminal conviction.
+For example, California Vehicle Code Violations like an exhibition of speed or driving on a suspended driver's license.

 Also, most misdemeanor crimes in California have a one-year statute of limitations – meaning it prohibits a prosecutor from filing charges against you after one year has passed.
 For a felony case, the statute of limitations is three years.